designbymalina/dbmframework/README.md

 Manual installation makes the framework independent from other tools, equipped with its own autoloading.
 Executing the command `composer install` will automate the framework, create the Composer autoloading and install selected packages, e.g. for sending emails and development packages.
 After executing the command, the framework will work with Composer.

+#### Additional information

+When running the application in a production environment (on a remote server), **you should point the domain to the `/public/`** directory, because that is the root directory.

+Additionally, depending on the server configuration, **you may need to disable the `open_basedir`** restriction in PHP settings.
+This security measure, known as "page separation", can block access to some directories and files outside the domain root directory, which will prevent the application from opening in the domain.

 ### Installing via Composer

 If you prefer to install via Composer or your project requires additional packages: